akd-io/create-next-stack/README.md

 ### Optional technologies

-These technologies are optional, and can chosen to fit your needs.
+These technologies are optional, and can be chosen to fit your needs.

 | Name                                                 | Links                                                                                                                                                      |
 | ---------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- |